iSRIDHARRAO/MlForGood/README.md

 ## How we built it

-***Team Formation***

-The primary step of this project is the same as any other project we formed as a team and we called ourselves ***Visual Velocity***.
-Team members are from all over India and from different colleges. we are connected over LinkedIn and connected with referrals of friends.
-All the participants are undergrads or Just finished their bachelor's degree.
-The team is a combo of multiple skilled people.
-So,  we divided into teams

 - **Machine Learning:**

 ![ML-Architecture](https://drive.google.com/uc?export=view&id=1DAVuSJeGlbcoOJ6ppo4sojomr9ed2pw5)

-The Machine Learning team worked on code to create Convolutional Neural Network  Model for Brain Tumor prediction.
-They created Machine Learning Code with Keras.
+We've worked on code to create Convolutional Neural Network  Model for Brain Tumor prediction.
+Created Machine Learning Code with Keras.

 - **User Interface and Experience:**

-UI/UX team worked on website development.
-They created code for the website and the website is informative and has multiple details about Brain Tumors.
+We've worked on website development.Created code for the website and the website is informative and has multiple details about Brain Tumors.

-- **Architecture team:**
+- **Architecture :**

-The architecture team worked on the creation of the pipeline with Machine Learning code and Frontend code and automated from Development to Production with DevOps tools: Shell Scripting, Ansible, Docker, Kubernetes, Git Hub Actions, ArgoCD, Terraform, and Cloud Platforms: Microsoft Azure for AKS and AWS for S3
+We've team worked on the creation of the pipeline with Machine Learning code and Frontend code and automated from Development to Production with DevOps tools: Shell Scripting, Ansible, Docker, Kubernetes, Git Hub Actions, ArgoCD, Terraform, and Cloud Platforms: Microsoft Azure for AKS and AWS for S3

 ***Pipeline***